-- Engaged with customers to ensure shopping experience was enjoyable.
+- Engaged with customers to ensure the shopping experience was enjoyable.

 - Maximized sales through creating and maintaining aseptically pleasing fixtures.

-- Create innovative visual storytelling through product presentations that sets Athleta apart from the competition.
+- Create innovative visual storytelling through product presentations that set Athleta apart from the competition.

-- Collaborate with graphic designer creating visual communication guides for stores.
+- Collaborate with a graphic designer to create visual communication guides for stores.